COG-UK/docs/metadata.md

 For a library to be listed on CLIMB, you must provide the following:

-* A unique library name
+* A unique library name.
+It must be unique across the entire project, so consider prefixing yours with the date and or your site.
 * One or more COGUK IDs that refer to the biosamples that were pooled into the library
     * Additionally, for each biosample you must provide the library source, selection and strategy.
 * The sequencing kit
 * The sequencing protocol
 * Whether the run has single or paired reads

+**You cannot change the library_name once it has been submitted**.

 You *should* also provide information pertinent to performing QC and filtering on your downstream analyses here, such as the version of the ARTIC protocol and primer pools (if used).